heptarch/heptarch.github.io/drafts/demon.md

 feels as if she is entering another plane, where she is her true self and has infinite space to play.

-The frog disgorges her onto a junction of six tunnels, a few meteres across and choked with machinery.
+The frog disgorges her onto a junction of six tunnels, a few meters across and choked with machinery.
 Susan puts the lamp on a cluttered desk and begins checking, adjusting, jotting down readings, and pulling wires which radiate from the junction and into the dark of the